TrønderBilene: Operation

 TrønderBilene is an operator of scheduled, charter and school buses, as well as trucks and mechanical services.
 The main areas of operation are the districts of Innherred, Namdal and Fosen, and the islands of Hitra and Frøya.
 As of 2009, the company has 324 employees who do 285 man-years.
 TrønderBilene has 238 buses, and the majority of these are used for school transport.
 The scheduled bus transport is on contract with Trøndelag County Municipality based on concessions with subsidies.
 The company also operates urban buses in four towns in Trøndelag: Buster in Steinkjer, Blåmann in Levanger and Verdalsøra, and Elgen in Namsos.
-The express bus from Namsos via Steinkjer to Trondheim operates as part of NOR-WAY Bussekspress.
+The express bus from Namsos via Steinkjer to Trondheim operates as part of Nor-Way Bussekspress.
 Bus transport accounts for 80% of the company's revenue.

-The company has three main mechanical depots, in Åfjord, Namsos, and Namsos, as well as four garages in Frosta, Kolvereid, Levanger, and Rissa.
+The company has three main mechanical depots, in Åfjord, Namsos, and Steinkjer, as well as four garages in Frosta, Kolvereid, Levanger, and Rissa.
 Twenty-four people work at the garages, and the company sells services to other bus and truck operators.
 The company also operates trucks on contract with Schenker.

-TrønderBilene is owned 66% by Fosen Trafikklag and 34% by Nord-Trøndelag County Municipality.
-The head office is located in Levanger.
-The company holds a 39.13% ownership in Gauldal Billag (that also owns Østerdal Billag) and a 22.7% ownership in Namsos Trafikkselskap.
-In 2008, the company had a revenue of and an income of NOK 2 million.

 History

 Predecessors

 The first bus service in Nord-Trøndelag opened on 25 July 1908, when Stenkjær og Namsos Automobilselskap started a service from Steinkjer to Rødhammeren.
-The route started at Steinkjer Station, where it connected to the Hell–Sunnan Line that had opened three years earlier, and ran to the south shore of the river Namsen, where a ferry took passengers to Namsos.
-The company bought two seven-seat Rex Simplex cars, that made the 50 km route in two and a half hours.
-The line was the second in Norway and the first to also carry post.
+The route started at Steinkjer Station, where it connected to the Hell–Sunnan Line that had opened three years earlier, and ran to the south shore of the fjordarm Løgnin, where a ferry took passengers to Namsos.
+The company bought two seven-seat Rex Simplex cars, which made the 50 km route in two and a half hours.
+It was the second bus route in Norway and the first to also carry post.

 The next bus company to start in Nord-Trøndelag was Namdalen Automobilselskap.
 In June 1913, it started a route from Namsos to Fiskum, using a seven-seat Labuire.
-The route was later the same year extended to Brekkvasselv.
-The following year, the route was further extended to Gjersvika.
+The route was later the same year extended to Brekkvasselv, and a year later onwards to Gjersvika.
 By 1920, the company had six cars.
 In Verdal Municipality, John Fiske started a route from Verdalsøra and Verdal Station on the Hell–Sunnan Line, to Sandvika, adjacent the Swedish border.
 Fiske bought two Dodge cars, that were still in service in 1920.
 Inderøy Automobillag was founded in 1917, and operated a route from Røra Station on the Hell–Sunnan Line via Straumen to Utøy.